-Entries for the Annual Music Competition are now closed.
+Entries for the 2019 Annual Music Competition are now open.
+The closing date is Thursday 3rd January 2019.

 FULL DETAILS AND REGULATIONS ON THE GETACCEPTD WEBSITE.
 General details below:

-The competition offers more than £75,000 in awards with a £10,000 first prize for solo performers and two chamber ensemble awards of £10,000.
-The winners of the Wind & Percussion, Singers, Strings, and Keyboard solo sections and the accompanist prize receive £5,000 each.
+The competition offers more than £75,000 in awards with a £15,000 first prize for solo performers and two chamber ensemble awards of £10,000.
+The winners of the Wind & Brass, Singers, Strings, and Keyboard solo sections and the collaborative piano prize receive £5,000 each.

 The age limit for all competitors is 30.
 The solo awards are open to UK and Commonwealth citizens, and at least half, or the majority, of ensemble members must also be UK or Commonwealth citizens.